zackw/www.owlfolio.org/content/research/on-replacements-for-passwords.md

+---
-Title: On Replacements for Passwords
+title: On Replacements for Passwords
-Date: 2013-03-04 15:54
+date: 2013-03-04 15:54
-Slug: on-replacements-for-passwords
+slug: on-replacements-for-passwords
+...

 Your post advocates a